 As I mentioned above the distance of the cut is depends on the stretchiness of your leather.
 If you have stretchy and soft leather you need to cut more.

 That is it.
-I see it as a very important problem that must be solved, as I personally don’t like too many folds on my shoes, it must be smooth and clean as possible.
+I see it as a very important problem that must be solved, as I personally don’t like too many folds on my shoes, they must be smooth and clean as possible.

 Have you found this solution useful to you?